isce-framework/sweets/README.md

 # sweets
-Workflow for creating interferograms from Sentinel-1 geocoded SLCs.
+Workflow for creating unwrapped interferograms from Sentinel-1 geocoded SLCs.